PotatoRick/Jarvis-HomeLab-AI/DEPLOYMENT.md

 ### Required Services

 1. **PostgreSQL Database**
-   - Running on VPS-Host (n8n-db container)
+   - Included in docker-compose.yml (postgres-jarvis container)
+   - Or use an existing PostgreSQL instance
-   - Database: `finance_db`
+   - Database: `jarvis`
-   - Access: `postgresql://n8n:password@host:5432/finance_db`
+   - Access: `postgresql://jarvis:password@postgres-jarvis:5432/jarvis`

 2. **SSH Access**
-   - SSH key with access to Service-Host, Home Assistant, VPS-Host
+   - SSH key with access to your target hosts
-   - Key stored at: `~/.ssh/homelab_ed25519`
-   - Key authorized on all target hosts
+   - Key authorized on all servers you want Jarvis to manage

 3. **Claude API Key**
    - Account at https://console.anthropic.com/